INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Metaphysical realism is the thesis that there exists mind-independent reality, which is accessible to and accessed by human cognition.

-Traditionally philosophers have spilt much wasted ink arguing over realism and its alternatives, but the above statement is disarmingly spartan and simple.
+Traditionally philosophers have spilt much wasted ink arguing over realism and its alternatives, but the above statement is disarmingly simple.
 It is simply the affirmation of reality and its accessibility with human knowledge.
 Most importantly “metaphysical realism” does not mean any characterization of reality.
 Nor is it reality described in some transcendental, all-encompassing or God’s-eye point of view; it is what makes falsifying test outcomes falsifying.

 Searle denies that external realism can be justified, because any attempt at justification presupposes what it attempts to justify.
 In other words all arguments for metaphysical realism are circular, because realism must firstly be accepted.
 Any attempt to find out about the real world presupposes that there is a way that things are.
 He goes on to affirm the picture of science as giving us objective knowledge of independently existing reality, and that this picture is taken for granted in the sciences.

 Similarly in “Scope and Language of Science” in Ways of Paradox (1976) Harvard University realist philosopher Willard van Quine writes that we cannot significantly question the reality of the external world or deny that there is evidence of external objects in the testimony of our senses, because to do so is to dissociate the terms “reality” and “evidence” from the very application that originally did most to invest these terms with whatever intelligibility they may have for us.
 And to emphasize the primal origin of realism Quine writes that we imbibe this primordial awareness “with our mother’s milk”.
 He thus affirms what he calls his “unregenerate realism”.
 These statements by Searle, Quine and others of their ilk are not logical arguments or inferences; they are affirmations.